Content watched by Whocopied.me Skip to Content

 Even if you can’t be charged with a DUI/DWI, you should still avoid doing anything that could compromise the safety of you or your horse.

+If an incident occurs, you could be liable for damage that happens to someone’s property or vehicle.
 You could also be charged with animal endangerment, public endangerment, or public intoxication if you’re caught riding your horse while under the influence. (source)

 Resources